Richmond orders removal of Confederate statues on city land

 Stoney and several city councilors said they were concerned that the statues have become a public safety hazard during weeks of protests over the police killing of George Floyd in Minneapolis.

-In Portsmouth, one man was seriously injured as protesters tried to pull down a Confederate statue.
+In Portsmouth last month, a man was seriously injured when protesters tried to pull down a Confederate statue.

-This story has been edited to correct that the mayor has ordered all Confederate statues removed from city land, not all Confederate statues in the city.